Mobile SEO: A Beginner's Guide

 • Place buttons strategically.
 Instead of leaving them somewhere at the top of the page, place social share buttons in a sticky sidebar or bottom bar.

 • Space out links.
-Any contextual links you place in your text should be far enough apart that mobile readers could click on them without any issues.
+Any contextual links you place in your text should be far enough apart that mobile readers can click on them without any issues.

 Take care of mobile page speed